 The FSAC Meeting

-The FSAC will normally meet in March, July and September each year (following the three main diets of examinations).
+The FSAC will normally meet in January, March, July and September each year (following the main diets of examinations).
 Ad hoc meetings may also be scheduled, subject to availability, if waiting for the next scheduled meeting would be detrimental to the student.
-The meeting may be held electronically.
-The FSAC will consider the student’s appeal and the School’s response on the paperwork alone, so the School’s response must include all relevant information required by the FSAC to make its decision.

-Whilst the Appeals and Complaints Team will advise on the procedure and attend the FSAC as a secretary, it is the Faculty's responsibility for convening the FSAC and ensuring that the Committee is quorate.
+Whilst the Appeals, Conduct and Complaints Team will advise on the procedure and attend the FSAC as a secretary, it is the Faculty's responsibility for convening the FSAC and ensuring that the Committee is quorate.
 The FSAC comprises the Faculty Pro-Vice-Chancellor (PVC) (or nominee, who is a senior academic) and two colleagues, at least one of whom is an academic member of staff.

 The student will receive a copy of the School’s response and a copy of the Record of the Outcome setting out the FSAC’s decision.